Rose Bertram

-Stephanie Rose Bertram, known as Rose Bertram, (born 26 October 1994) is a Belgian model.
+Stephanie Rose Bertram (born 26 October 1994), known as Rose Bertram, is a Belgian model.

 Early life and family

 Rose Bertram was born in Kortrijk; her father is a Belgian of Scottish descent while her mother is of Portuguese, Angolan, and Senegalese descent.
 Her mother signed her with a modeling agency when Rose was 13.
 Bertram was raised in Deinze (Flanders).

 Career

 Bertram was cast by the Dominique agency at 16 and attracted notice through her work with Juergen Teller for Jambox; she has since appeared in campaigns for H&M, L'Oréal, Hunkemöller, Primark, and Agent Provocateur among others.
 She moved to the United States at age 18, and signed with Marilyn.

 She was the subject of photo articles in Oyster, shot by Tyler, the Creator, and in Galore, and modeled for several fashion houses.
 In 2015, she was the first Belgian model to be featured in the Sports Illustrated Swimsuit Issue.

 Bertram made her film debut as actress in 2023, with a role in the action comedy Scotoe.